wearefuturegov/coronavirus-service-directory/README.md

 - a **recommended service** feature, which bumps one service per category to the top of the list
 - **admin user accounts** and a proper admin panel
 - a form for the public to **submit their own service** suggestions

+**UPDATE: these features are now in beta and being tested over on the V2 branch.
+Take a look!**